jeremymchacon/protocols/tecan_analysis/tecan_analysis.md

 loses the temporal data.
 They can be merged together after the fact, however.

+Importantly, other metadata (e.g. treatment columns) can be retained, by specifying the groups in which growth rate should be measured.
+This should always include well (because you want to have one growth rate per well), but here, could also include media.

 There is also a function “plot_plate_growthrates” which plots the growth rates in the shape of the plate.
 I use it for one set of growth rates below.